‘Distressing and emotional’: Senators relive horror of riot

 “How can you watch this and not vote to convict?” asked Democratic Sen. Chris Coons of Delaware as he stepped outside for a break after the presentation.

-Many Republicans did watch it but made clear their stance.
-Oklahoma Sen. James Lankford, who was speaking on the Senate floor at the moment it was evacuated, was visibly shaken by the video and said the presentation was “painful,” but he doesn’t think Trump incited the riot.
-Florida Sen. Rick Scott, who read what appeared to be a magazine or a document as some of the video played, said minutes afterward that the trial was a “waste of time.”
+Many Republicans did watch it, but made clear their stance.
+Florida Sen. Rick Scott, who read what appeared to be a magazine as some of the video played, said minutes afterward that the trial was a “waste of time.”
+Oklahoma Sen. James Lankford, who was speaking on the Senate floor at the moment it was evacuated, said the presentation was “painful” but he doesn’t think Trump incited the riot.

 “Listen, you’ve got to weigh all of the information together,” said Iowa Sen. Chuck Grassley as he left the chamber.

-One senator appeared to not watch.
-Republican Sen. Rand Paul of Kentucky, a fierce opponent of Trump’s impeachment, turned away from the screen next to him and scribbled on a notepad, sometimes with his hand on his forehead, as if to shield himself.
+One senator appeared to not watch at all.
+Republican Sen. Rand Paul of Kentucky, a fierce opponent of Trump’s impeachment, turned away from the screen next to him and scribbled notes, sometimes with his hand on his forehead, as if to shield himself.
 He walked out of the room in the middle of the presentation, as impeachment manager Stacey Plaskett detailed the threats to Pence’s life.

 But most watched it all.

-Sen. Dan Sullivan, R-Alaska, said watching the video “reignited my anger — a lot of anger.”

-Ohio Sen. Rob Portman, who is retiring from the Senate and has said he’s undecided on whether to convict Trump, said the Senate was reliving a horrible day.
-“That’s not easy,” he said.
+“It was reliving a horrible day, a horrible day,” said Ohio Sen. Rob Portman, who is retiring from the Senate and has said he’s undecided on whether to convict Trump.
+“That’s not easy.”